infinyon/fluvio/rfc/materialize_view.md

 ...
 ```

-Columnar topics are identifyed by the `COLUMNS` flag:
+Columnar topics are identified by the `COLUMNS` flag:

 ```
 $ fluvio topic list